Day trading defined

 - While in a day trade call, your account will be restricted to day trading buying power of only 2 times maintenance margin excess

 - You have 5 business days to deposit cash or marginable securities to meet the call.
-If you fail to meet the call within this period, your account will be further restricted to trading one times your maintenance margin excess only for a minimum of 90 days.
+If you fail to meet the call within this period, your account will be further restricted to trading 1 times your maintenance margin excess only for a minimum of 90 days.

 - You can sell securities to meet a call (a day trade liquidation).
-But if you incur 3 day trade liquidations within a 12-month period, your account will be restricted to one times your maintenance margin excess.
+But if you incur 3 day trade liquidations within a 12-month period, your account will be restricted to 1 times your maintenance margin excess.

 - The margin buying power on a restricted account is limited to the exchange surplus (without the use of time and tick) for a period of 90 days.